hu-macsy/lama_old/scai/dmemo/doc/CommunicationPlan.rst

 CommunicationPlan
 =================

-The CommunicationPlan is one central data structure used in the dmemo module for irregular communication.
-It specifies for each other processor the number of entries that will be either sent to or received from it.
+The CommunicationPlan is the data structure used in the dmemo module for communication of contiguous sections between arbitrary processors.
+It specifies for each pair (p, q) of processors how many data is sent from processor p to processor q.
+It is built by a call on each processor with the number of quantities this processor wants to exchange with other processors.

 .. code-block:: c++